apetrycki/daikinskyport/API_info.md

-“weatherDay[n]Icon”: tstorms, partlycloudy, (these are all I have right now) “weatherDay[n]Cond”: text description of conditions “weatherDay[n]Hum”: humidity forecast “ctAHFanCurrentDemandStatus”: looks like a % (x/255*100), current fan demand “ctAHFanRequestedDemand”: looks like a %, the requested fan demand by thermostat "ctOutdoorDeHumidificationRequestedDemand": looks like a %, requested dehumidification.  when this starts, cooling demand stops
+“weatherDay[n]Icon”: tstorms, partlycloudy, (these are all I have right now) “weatherDay[n]Cond”: text description of conditions “weatherDay[n]Hum”: humidity forecast “ctAHFanCurrentDemandStatus”: is a % in 0.5% steps (eg. divide by 2 to get percent), current fan demand “ctAHFanRequestedDemand”: looks like a %, the requested fan demand by thermostat "ctOutdoorDeHumidificationRequestedDemand": looks like a %, requested dehumidification.  when this starts, cooling demand stops
 “ctAHCurrentIndoorAirflow”: maybe CFM?, current airflow